KermanX/reactive-vscode/docs/guide/config.md

 ## Use in Extension

-To use the settings in the extension, you can use the `reactive::defineConfigs` function to define the configuration.
-The following code is corresponding to the above configuration.
+To use the settings in the extension, you can use the `reactive::defineConfigs` or `reactive::defineConfigObject` function to define the configuration.
+The following examples are corresponding to the above configuration.

+### As Refs

 ```ts
 import { defineConfigs } from 'reactive-vscode'